Solved! What Do AM Best Insurance Ratings Mean?

 Customers may feel more comfortable buying insurance from companies with high AM Best insurance ratings because of their strong financial outlook.

-Finding insurers with a good AM Best rating can also ease consumers’ minds while they’re shopping for insurance.
+A company with a high AM Best rating, such as Allstate, may provide peace of mind for customers, especially when shopping for homeowners insurance or other essential policies.
 With AM Best’s long history of analyzing insurance companies, it has access to key information to help it assess individual companies’ financial strength.
 This is something the majority of consumers won’t have the ability (or access) to do.

 However, AM Best ratings alone don’t replace other forms of research consumers can undertake when assessing potential insurance companies.
 Consumers may also choose to read company reviews, compare pricing information, review BBB ratings, and look into customer satisfaction ratings such as the National Association of Insurance Commissioners (NAIC) complaint index or a company’s J.D.
 Power score.